UA-ACUASI-Engineering/UAVReaders/README.md

  - A working Linux-ish C++ toolchain with `make`.
 GCC is what I have been using.
 It should technically be possible to build natively on windows, but I would just use WSL.

+Now, you have to make sure that Git has pulled all the submodules this project requires by running `git submodule update --init --recursive`.

 After that, just `cd` into the directory and run `make pypackage`.
 Import `uavreaders.UAVReaders` to load it into your python.
 This provides access